PTSD Dentist

 Why Do People Have A Fear Of The Dentist?

-There are a multitude of reasons why people avoid the dentist.
+There are numerous reasons why people avoid the dentist.
 Some of the most common include:

 • General Anxiety: Having general anxiety or panic attacks often can lead people to neglect many different parts of their overall health.

-• Fear of Pain: Some people feel that there is a deep-rooted connection between pain and discomfort and the dentist’s chair.
+• Fear of Pain: Some people believe that there is a deep-rooted connection between pain and discomfort, particularly in the dentist’s chair.

 • PTSD: One of the worst cases is PTSD, where a person has been in an overly stressful or disastrous situation, such as war, assault, etc. The sights and sounds of a dentist’s office can set off serious flashbacks.